Subscribe to the Newsletter

 In the short term, you’ll find that the energetic perspective is often more important for balancing your energy quickly.

 For example, suppose you are catching a cold and you feel chilled.
-In this case, probably the best foods to take are warming foods, which you'll probably want instinctively anyway.
+In this case, probably the best foods are warming which, instinctively, you’ll probably want anyway.